gyoodev/Glowy/README.md

 3. Configure environment variables:

-Create a .env.local file and add your Firebase and Clerk credentials.
+Create a .env.local file and add your Firebase credentials.

 4. Run the development server: